3D Printing, Managing the risks

 Young pioneers of design with 3D printer technology.

-Please complete our risk survey on the home page to help us help you remain safe and compliant to the relevant Regulations.
+Please request a risk assessment to help us help you remain safe and compliant to the relevant Regulations.

 Over recent years there has been an increase in the use of 3D printing in schools and colleges.
 Whilst this is an exciting and innovative new technology, there is now evidence that there are health and safety risks associated with the process of heating and extruding plastic filament to form 3D objects.